qut-dmrc/encrypt_all_the_things/presentation.md

 ## Using PGP to verify identities

-Also to verify peoples public keys - by signing a public key you are saying you are confident that the key belongs to the person it says it belongs to.
+PGP can also be used to verify peoples public keys - by signing a public key you are saying you are confident that the key belongs to the person it says it belongs to.

 On keybase this is done by Following people - consider following some of the other people in this workshop while you know that the account is really them.